Aidan-Sheedy/HypOptLib/paper/paper.md

 ## Sample Results

-`HypOptLib` is used to generate optimized solutions to topology optimization problems with user defined paremeters.
+`HypOptLib` is used to generate optimized solutions to topology optimization problems with user defined parameters.
 The primary parameters used are:

  * Boundary conditions to define the geometry and loads

- * Temperature of the system, which will affect "optimality"
+ * Temperature of the system, which will affect deviations from "optimality"

- * Simluation settings, such as timestep, numer of iterations, volume fraction etc.
+ * Simulation settings, such as timestep, number of iterations, volume fraction etc.

 The full list of parameters can be found in the [online documentation]().
-Once the problem geometery has been defined, the primary parameter that is varied across simulations is the temperature.
+Once the problem geometry has been defined, the primary parameter that is varied across simulations is the temperature.
 This allows for investigation of solutions at decreasing optimality.
 Samples of results at temperatures 0 and 1.75E-06 are provided in \autoref{fig:zeroTempEx} and
 \autoref{fig:lowTempEx} respectively.
 The key insights from solutions like this come from